wragge/trove-data-guide/other-digitised-resources/how-to/get-downloads.md

 print(num_items)
 ```

++++ {"editable": true, "slideshow": {"slide_type": ""}}

 ## Limitations and alternatives

 This method works really well if you want to get all the OCRd text out of books or periodical issues.
 It's also handy if you want to download selected pages or images, such as the front covers of periodicals.

-However, if your aim is to download all the images from a collection of items then you might strike problems with the sizes of the zip files.
+However, if your aim is to download all the images from a collection of items then there are two potential problems.
+The first is that the download link doesn't always provide images at their highest available resolution.
+This particularly seems to be the case with manuscript and photographic collections.

+The other problem is that the zip files can become very large if you request collections that contain a significant number of pages or images.
+This makes them slow to download and can cause errors.
 Of course you also have to add in a step to unzip the zips!

-If you're downloading lots of images I'd suggest you try an alternative approach.
+If you're downloading lots of images or the quality of the images is important to you, I'd suggest you try the alternative approach which involves downloading one at a time.
+This method is fully documented in

-To download images from books and periodicals:

 - [extract the metadata](digitised:howto:embedded:extract-metadata) embedded in the digitised book or journal viewer
 - [get a list of page identifiers](digitised:howto:embedded:pages) from the metadata